rkfg/regolancer/README.md

       --allow-unbalance-from  let the source channel go below 50% local liquidity, use if you want to drain a channel; you should also set --pfrom to >50
       --allow-unbalance-to    let the target channel go above 50% local liquidity, use if you want to refill a channel; you should also set --pto to >50
   -s, --stat=                 save successful rebalance information to the specified CSV file
+      --node-cache=           save and load other nodes information to this file, improves cold start performance --node-cache-lifetime=  the cache file will not be loaded if it's older than this time (in minutes) (default: 1440)
 ```

 Look in `config.json.sample` or `config.toml.sample` for corresponding keys,